rocicorp/replicache/SERVER_SETUP.md

 This document walks you through adding [Replicache](https://replicache.dev) support to an existing web service.

-To build a fully-functioning Replicache-powered application, you need both a client and a server.
-Currently we only support Web/JS clients.
-To learn how to build a client, see [https://github.com/rocicorp/replicache-sdk-js](Replicache JavaScript SDK).

 Questions?
 Comments?
 We'd love to help you evaluate Replicache — [Join us on Slack](https://join.slack.com/t/rocicorp/shared_invite/zt-ekh3oxbq-FzzB7qP9lwqdTvBjxXU2oA).
 You can also refer to our fully-functional [TODO sample application](https://github.com/rocicorp/replicache-sample-todo).
 For information about contributing, see our [contributing guide](contributing.md).